edge-servers/immunity-monitoring/README.rst

 Monitoring WiFi Sessions
 ------------------------

-OpenWISP Monitoring maintains a record of WiFi sessions created by clients joined to a radio of managed devices.
+Immunity Monitoring maintains a record of WiFi sessions created by clients joined to a radio of managed devices.
 The WiFi sessions are created asynchronously from the monitoring data received from the device.